Nahal Oz attack: Background

 The attack on the base was preceded by meticulous intelligence gathering by Hamas, which in large part relied on social media posts by soldiers which included pictures of various areas in the base.
 The IDF investigation concluded that social media posts provided such a level of intelligence that Hamas would not have needed a single spy to effect its plan.
 Hamas also used drones and IDF media publications.
 In 2023, IDF troops in Gaza captured a Hamas document detailing the plans for the attack, revealing that Hamas had managed to map out an exact layout of the base and knew how many soldiers were normally stationed there, as well as the fact that on weekends the number would be reduced by half.
-Hamas reportedly also built a mock-up of the base in Gaza to train its fighters in capturing it.
+Hamas reportedly also built a mock-up of the base in Gaza to train its militants in capturing it.

 Hamas' plan for the conquest of the kibbutz, which it codenamed "Operation 402", was also meticulously planned.
 Hamas possessed three aerial photographs of the area which identified routes of movement, IDF communication antennas, cameras, motion radars, guard posts, barbed wire fences, and dirt mounds.
-Hamas planned for its fighters to conquer the kibbutz and fortify themselves there after taking hostages.
+Hamas planned for its militants to conquer the kibbutz and fortify themselves there after taking hostages.
 The plan called for breaching holes in the fence with explosive charges, after which the raiding force would split into two groups.
 One group would raid the eastern part of the kibbutz, during which it would take over the clubhouse, dining hall, and kibbutz secretariat.
 Another would focus on the western part, where they would take over the visitors' center and kindergartens and blow up the kibbutz's communication antennas.
 Hostages taken by the first group were to be gathered in the kindergartens or dining hall, and the kibbutz grocery store was identified as a potential source of supplies.

 Under international law, non-state-actors are not prohibited from attacking military targets belonging to state actors; "terrorist" attacks on military and military attacks on "terrorist" targets are equally permissible under international law.
-However, a UN investigation suggested that certain aspects of the attack on the Nahal Oz military outpost violated the laws of war, finding reasonable grounds that Hamas fighters killed soldiers who were hors de combat.
+However, a UN investigation suggested that certain aspects of the attack on the Nahal Oz military outpost violated the laws of war, finding reasonable grounds that Hamas militants killed soldiers who were hors de combat.
 The attack on the kibbutz was illegal under international law, as is any attack on civilian homes by any party to a conflict.